 If your usage hasn’t changed, and your bill is based on a recent meter reading, there might be a problem with your meter.

 Your supplier has raised its prices

 Although your supplier should let you know if the prices have changed, there may have been a communication breakdown.
-Alternatively, you may have automatically been moved from a fixed rate to a standard tariff at the end of your initial agreement, so it’s always worth double-checking.
+Alternatively, you may have automatically been moved from a fixed rate to a standard tariff at the end of your current deal, so it’s always worth double-checking.

 The first step is to get rid of the uncertainty of estimated energy billing.
 It only takes a few seconds to take a meter reading, and it helps prevent your supplier from overcharging you.
 Suppliers will err on the side of caution when it comes to estimating energy bills.
 They’d rather have consumers pay in advance for their energy to avoid falling behind on payments, even if the consumer doesn’t end up using all that credit.

 To avoid being overcharged due to estimated bills, submit a meter reading at least four times per year – or once every three months.
 This provides an average electric bill accounting for seasonal changes in temperature and corresponding energy use.
 If you have a standard meter, jot down all the numbers except those after the decimal point or any highlighted in red.
 Most of the big six suppliers let you submit these online, or even via a smartphone app with a quick snapshot of your meter.